mcxross/sui-cookbook/docs/topics/Transactions.md

 # Transactions

-Transactions allow us to alter the state of a Blockchain.
-In Sui, these transactions are made up of a chain of commands termed Programmable Transaction Blocks.
+Transactions are how we change the state of the blockchain.
+On Sui, a transaction consists of a sequence of commands known as Programmable Transaction Blocks (PTBs).

-The execution of these commands is an all-or-nothing operation, in that, either all commands execute successfully or the entire transaction fails.
-Construction of these PTBs is either by SDKs or Transaction Builders.
+These commands are executed atomically — meaning either all commands succeed, or the entire transaction fails.
+PTBs can be constructed using either an SDK or a Transaction Builder.

-In this chapter, we'll cover how to construct PTBs with both an SDK and a Transaction Builder.
+In this chapter, we’ll walk through how to build PTBs using both approaches.